-C. False admission as a U.S. citizen compared to admission with fraudulent documents
+C. False admission as a U.S. citizen compared to admission on a fraudulent visa

-A noncitizen who gains admission to the United States by pretending to be a U.S. citizen has not yet been "admitted," because the person was not admitted and inspected as a noncitizen.
-On the other hand, in most jurisdictions, a noncitizen who has used a fraudulent visa or other document (e.g., a fake or borrowed border crossing card or foreign passport) has been admitted, even though the admission was not lawful.
-In Matter of Quilantan, 14 the BIA held that, at least for purposes of an adjustment under INA § 245(a), an "admission" only requires "procedural regularity."
-Thus, under Matter of Quilantan, someone who enters fraudulently using another's permanent resident card or other false document is considered admitted for purposes of adjusting status to lawful permanent residence under INA § 245(a).
+A noncitizen who gains admission to the United States by pretending to be a U.S. citizen has not yet been "admitted," because the person was not admitted and inspected as an alien.
+On the other hand, in most jurisdictions, a noncitizen who has used a fraudulent visa (e.g., a fake or borrowed border crossing card or foreign passport) has been admitted, even though the admission was not lawful.
+After the new definition of admission was enacted with the passage of IIRIRA, there was concern that INA § 101(a)(13)(A) would result in a finding that such an entry would not be an admission.
+Indeed, in Orozco v.
+Mukasey, the Ninth Circuit found that someone who had entered the United States using someone else's permanent resident card had not been admitted as defined in INA § 101(a)(13)(A).8 The Ninth Circuit later granted the parties' joint motion to dismiss the case, thus vacating its published decision following the BIA's grant to reopen the case.9 Subsequently, in Matter of Quilantan,10 the BIA held that, at least for purposes of an adjustment under INA § 245(a), an "admission" only requires "procedural regularity."
+Thus, under Matter of Quilantan, someone who enters fraudulently using another's permanent resident card or other false document is considered admitted for purposes of adjusting status to lawful permanent resident under INA § 245(a).
 It is unclear in what other contexts procedural regularity might be sufficient.